Cleveland Way - Kildale to Saltburn (★★★★☆)

 Here the path joins up with an extremely minor road, which the path then heads down, before turning right and heading into Spa Woods.

-This next section passes through an off-road motorbike track, which does cross over the path - but the sections of join between the path and the track are controlled, and with many years of walking through here I have never even come close to having a problem - mostly because it is very easy to hear these bikes (they really won't pop out from nowhere - nuurrrrr, nurrrrgh, nuurrrr, nurrrrgh).
+This next section passes through an off-road motorbike track, which does cross over the path - but the sections of join between the path and the track are controlled - and in all my many years of walking through here I have never even come close to having a problem.
+This is mostly because it is very easy to hear these bikes (they really won't pop out from nowhere - nuurrrrr, nurrrrgh, nuurrrr, nurrrrgh).

-Here there is a pub to be found just along the road, but the path itself heads over the road, and then turns right, and up around what looks to be a former quarry.
+Here there is a pub to be found just along the road, but the path itself heads over the road, and then turns right then left, up around what looks to be a former quarry.

-It is a bit of a climb up this section, and at the top is a bench - but again with it being so cold, the benches just don't seem to be quite so welcoming as usual.
-So instead of the usual rest at the bench, it is a right turn to head north and on towards Saltburn.
+It is a bit of a climb up this section, and at the top is a bench - but with it being so cold, the benches just don't seem to be quite so welcoming as they usually are.
+So instead of the usual rest, it is a right turn to head north, and on towards Saltburn.

 The next section runs along the edge of fields with a right turn to follow the field edge, before bending to head north-east, on a track that turns into a minor road, heading into Skelton.